Round Cut Diamond Engagement Rings | How To Choose The Best One In NZ

 While many couples go for the classic Round cut solitaire (a ring with one diamond in the centre), Round diamonds are often featured in creative engagement ring designs.
 They can work well with asymmetrical and multi-stone designs.

-Round cut diamonds are super popular
+Are Round cut diamonds popular?

 Round cut diamonds are popular because of their versatility and symmetry.
 And because they are the shiniest cut, it often makes it an easy choice.
 In fact, around 60% of all diamond rings sold are Round cut!